kashik09/my-portfolio/README.md

-# KashiCoding Portfolio
+# Kashi Kweyu Portfolio

-A modern, full-stack portfolio website built with Next.js 14, featuring a multi-theme system, authentication, and a complete admin dashboard for managing projects and client requests.
+A modern, full-stack portfolio website built with Next.js 14, featuring a CMS for content management, authentication, and a complete admin dashboard for managing projects and client requests.

 ## Features